Home » Early History » Cherbury Camp

 Iron Age multivallate hillfort containing cropmarks of a hut circle and pits.
 Well preserved although the outer Limestone blocks are visible in all the ramparts, but more numerous and conspicuous in the inner.
 Excavations in 1939 revealed a cobbled entrance way.
 Iron Age pottery and gold coin, an Early Medieval brooch, Neolithic flint axe and a Bronze Age arrowheads have been recovered from the site.
 Although the excavation suggests that the hillfort existed in the Iron Age, the nature of Early Iron Age occupation remains uncertain.

 Some information and comparison with other iron age forts is given in THE THAMES VALLEY PROJECT A REPORT FOR THE NATIONAL MAPPING PROGRAMME Victoria E.P.
-Fenner with assistance from Carolyn A. Dyer.
+Fenner with assistance from Carolyn A. Dyer and also in Wintle, W., & Wintle, W. (2013).
+Becoming Romano-British: The landscape of the late prehistoric and Romano-British periods in the Vale of the White Horse.
+[PhD thesis].
+University of Oxford.

 Council for British Archaeology Group 9: South Midlands archaeology newsletter